 You’ll normally only see DAT files when receiving emails with attachments.
 Most common programs today do not generate .DAT files and only computer programmers use these files on any kind of regular basis.

-So your first step would be to ask the person who sent you the email if they know which program was used to create the file.
+Another thing you could try would be to ask the person who sent you the email if they know which program was used to create the file.
 Now if they tell you that they actually sent a picture or a document and they are not sure why it’s a .DAT file, it could be that the file extension was changed in the process of having the email routed to you.

 For some strange reason, some email programs automatically change the file extension on email attachments to .DAT.
 So if the person sent you a picture and now it’s a .DAT file, you first need to save it to your computer and then change the file extension to JPG or GIF or PNG or whatever you think it’s supposed to be.
-If they sent you a Word document, change it to .DOC, etc.
+If they sent you a Word document, change it to .doc or .docx, etc.

 You can change the file extension on a file by first going to My Computer, clicking on Tools and then Folder Options.

-You should also see the icon representing the file change to the appropriate program use to open that file type, i.e. Excel in the above picture.
+Now simply right-click on the .DAT file and change the file extension after the dot to the desired file format.
+You should also see the icon representing the file change to the appropriate program used to open that file type, i.e. Excel in the screenshot below.

 If you’re still not able to determine the file type using Notepad or the hex editor, you can go at it with a brute force attack.
 Basically, right-click on the DAT file, choose Open With and try as many programs as you can find.
 For testing, I changed one of my Excel files to a .DAT extension, right-clicked on it, choose open with Excel and it worked!